 My beauty shop is in the worst part of Compton.
-When you step outside the front door you might think you’ve entered a third world country.
 There are addicts and dealers, transients and thieves.
-Block after block of small businesses have been forced to close because of the economy.
+The blare of sirens and thunderously loud speakers booming are an engraved part of the city.
+Block after block of small businesses have been forced to close at the will of the economy.
 But Nappies Beauty Salon has been going strong for more than twenty years.
-My aunt Clara was the original owner.
+My father’s sister, Clara was the original owner.
 I bought the shop from her.
 My dad and soon to be ex-husband Doug gutted the place and put in new flooring, faux marble counters and new shampoo bowls.
-When I’m here I’m a counselor, a teacher and a best friend.
+When I’m here, I’m a counselor, a teacher and a best friend.
 Being a mother of five can sometimes be thankless and draining but my salon energizes me.

-However, at this very moment I’m holding a handful of tangled, disgusting red extensions six inches above Tabitha’s head.
-I have to come in extra early for her appointments because she says she likes to get started before I get distracted by the tedium of owning a small business.
+However, at this very moment I’m feeling anything but energized holding a handful of tangled, disgusting red extensions six inches above Tabitha’s head.
 We’re the only two in the shop but I can think of about a million places I’d rather be.
-“Girl be gentle with this hair.
+I have to come in extra early for her appointments because she likes to get started before I get distracted by what she refers to as the ‘tedium of owning a small business’.
+“Girl, be gentle with this hair.
 Do you know how many Koreans had to die for me to look this good?”
-Tabitha and I have been best friends since high school but I have always found her to be exhausting.
+Tabitha and I have been best friends since high school, but I have always found her exhausting.
 I roll my eyes heavenward, which is something I do a lot when talking to Tabitha.

-“Nope, I put on a hat and came straight here,” Tabatha says taking out her cell phone.
+“Nope, I put on a hat and came straight here from the airport,” Tabatha says matter-of-factly as she takes out her cell phone.

 “How long were you in the Bahamas?”
-I ask as I cut another knot out of her hair.
+I ask as I cut another knot from the weave.

 “We were there for five days.
-I think this one’s a keeper,” she says as an afterthought while she texts.
-Tabatha has had plenty of keepers over the years.
-The latest is a sixty year old divorced father of three.
+I think this one’s a keeper,” she adds as an afterthought while she texts.
+Tabatha has had plenty of ‘keepers’ over the years.
+They are always old, always well off and usually a bit senile.
+The latest is a sixty-five year old divorced father of three.
 She’s got that man spending his pension on expensive trips and paying her bills.
-“I slipped an ambien in his drink at night so that I could go out after he fell asleep.”
+“I slipped an Ambien in his drink at night so that I could go out after he fell asleep.”

-“Girl yeah, I had a ball after his old ass drifted off to lala land,” she says cracking up.
-“He is definitely a keeper.”
-She repeats looking up from her cell phone to meet my gaze in the mirror.
-“And speaking of a keeper where is new daddy?”
-She asks with a devilish grin.
+“Girl yeah, I had a ball after his old ass drifted off to la-la land.”
+She slaps her knee cracking up at her own joke.
+“He is definitely a keeper,” she repeats looking up to meet my gaze in the mirror.
+“And speaking of a keeper,” she looks me up and down with a playful smile, “how is new daddy?”
 She’s referring to Mike who has become a permanent staple in my life.
-Doug and I have joint custody of the kids while we go through the divorce so I have them every other weekend.
-Whenever they’re with their dad Mike is right next to me.
-Even though we’ve been inseparable he has never met any of my kids.
+Doug and I have joint custody of the kids while we go through the divorce, so I have them every other weekend.
+But whenever they’re with their dad, Mike is right next to me.
+Even though we’ve been inseparable, he has never met any of my kids.
 I want to keep that part of my life separate from our relationship, for now anyway.
 Nevertheless, Tabitha insists that he and I are destined to be together.